ngx-rocket/generator-ngx-rocket/generators/app/templates/_README.md

 and enforced via the `test:ci` script.
 <% if (options.git) { -%>

-A pre-commit git hook have been configured on this project to automatically format staged files, using (pretty-quick)[https://github.com/azz/pretty-quick], so you don't have to care for it.
+A pre-commit git hook has been configured on this project to automatically format staged files, using (pretty-quick)[https://github.com/azz/pretty-quick], so you don't have to care for it.

 You can also force code formatting by running the command `npm run prettier`.